 Replacing problematic outlets and installing additional ones where needed improves safety.
 Ground fault circuit interrupters (GFCIs) near water sources like the kitchen and bathroom offer enhanced protection against shocks from ground faults.

 Lighting upgrades bring numerous perks.
 Upgrading to LEDs around the home, including recessed cans, under-cabinet lights, and outdoor fixtures, can substantially cut costs on your electricity bill.
-Integrating motion sensors, dimmer switches and timed or app-controlled smart lights further boost convenience and energy savings.
+Integrating motion sensors, dimmer switches and timed or app-controlled smart lights further boosts convenience and energy savings.

 From a safety standpoint, substandard or damaged electrical wiring poses fire risks and disruptions to power flow.
 A certified electrician can check for unsafe wiring and install additional circuits to avoid overloading.